Variety Study Department (SEV)

 Ressources and Organisation

-The 130 staff members of Variety Study Department are spread over 5 main testing stations (460 hectares of testing surface, and 15 000 m² of greenhouses), and in 7 smaller units that are associated with INRAE testing stations.
-The Variety Study Department management is based at GEVES’s headquarters in Beaucouzé, including the Secretary General of the CTPS.
+The SEV’s 130 agents are spread over 5 main testing stations (350 hectares of testing surface, and 1 hectare of greenhouses).
+In addition, the SEV has a further 7 smaller units that are associated with INRAE testing stations.
+The SEV management is based at GEVES’s headquarters in Beaucouzé, including the Secretary General of the CTPS.

 International Cooperation for DUS testing